machinetranslate/machinetranslate.org/events/tcc44.md

 title: TCC44
 end_date: '2022-11-25'
-future_tense_opening_paragraph: The Translating and the Computer conference (<strong>TCC44</strong>) will take place in Luxembourg City, Luxembourg from 24 to 25 November, 2022.
+future_tense_opening_paragraph: The Translating and the Computer conference (<strong>TCC44</strong>) will take place in Luxembourg City, Luxembourg from 24 November to 25 November, 2022.
-past_tense_opening_paragraph: The Translating and the Computer conference (<strong>TCC44</strong>) took place in Luxembourg City, Luxembourg from 24 to 25 November, 2022.
+past_tense_opening_paragraph: The Translating and the Computer conference (<strong>TCC44</strong>) took place in Luxembourg City, Luxembourg from 24 November to 25 November, 2022.
 name: TCC44
 id: tcc44
 description: Translating and the Computer conference